 Indianapolis is one of those places that residents don't want the masses to know about, lest they spoil its perfect blend of bustle and easygoing Midwest mentality that makes it such a livable and lovely city.
-Downtown buildings, both retail and residential, have been given new life since the 1990s revitalization and continually expanding green corridors add to its walkability.
+Downtown buildings, both retail and residential, have been given new life since the revitalization in the '90s, and continually expanding green corridors add to its walkability.
 Sure, visitors come for the big-time professional sports and the Indy 500, but here we've focused on family-friendly cultural and outdoor opportunities.
-While many of our top picks revolve around the 250 acres that make up the White River State Park—with multiple museums, an open-air music venue, and a promenade—we've also got great options all throughout the city. –By Elisa Drake
+While many of our top picks revolve around the 250 acres that make up the White River State Park—with multiple museums, an open-air music venue, and a promenade—we've also got great options all throughout the city. – By Elisa Drake

 Indianapolis Cheat Sheet

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View